Posted: Thu 8th May 2025

 The day included emotional tributes to two individuals who played a significant role in Double Click’s development and are no longer with us.

 Neil Rees, Operations Director, said: “It’s amazing to think Doubleclick, in one form or another, dates back over 30 years.
-We’ve supported hundreds of people since becoming a CIC in 2015, and it was brilliant to see so many of them come back to celebrate with us.”
+We’ve supported hundreds of people and businesses since becoming a CIC in 2015, and it was brilliant to see so many of them come back to celebrate with us.”

 Since becoming a social firm, Double Click has developed a unique model that blends a busy design and marketing agency with vocational creative training for people in mental health recovery.